vbookshelf/Business-Reources-for-the-Shy-Ai-Developer/README.md

 <br>

 Consider your exit strategy before launching your startup.<br>
-Video by Raw Startup.<br>
+Video by Raw Startup<br>
 https://www.youtube.com/watch?v=BqPB88pcYTI&t=3s

 Create a business model in less than 1 hour.<br>
-Video by Raw Startup.<br>
+Video by Raw Startup<br>
 https://www.youtube.com/watch?v=BqPB88pcYTI

-Uderstand the day to day realities that your users face.<br>
+Understand the day to day realities that your users face.<br>
 Google research paper:<br>
 A Human-Centered Evaluation of a Deep Learning System Deployed in Clinics for the Detection of Diabetic